dawn-infra-labs/dawn-secure-transport/PROTOCOLS.md

 This document provides a high‑level overview of the protocols supported by Dawn Bridge Core.

-For detailed specifications of the Rux Protocol Suite (ruxvv, ruxsv, ruxpv), see `docs/protocols/`.
+For detailed specifications of the Rux Protocol Suite (ruxvv, ruxsv, ruxpv) and the Rust Unified Transport Layer (RUTL), see `docs/protocols/`.

 ---